Graph Filters for Signal Processing and Machine Learning on Graphs: Filter Design and Identification

 where $\vcomega \in \fdR_+^{K+1}$ is a weighting vector~\cite{Ramirez2021-Blind}.
-The first term in~\eqref{eqn_system_id} quantifies the fitting loss between the observed $\mtM\vcy$ and its prediction generated by $\vch$.
+The first term quantifies the fitting loss between the observed $\mtM\vcy$ and its prediction generated by $\vch$.
 The second term is a sparsity-promoting regularizer on $\vch$.
-It is often the case that we have only partial information about the filter degree.
-Thus, a common approach is to overestimate its degree and then penalize higher degrees to promote simpler filters.
+Since we often do now know the filter degree, we can overestimate it and then penalize higher degrees to promote simpler filters.
 Consequently, we can select the weights in $\vcomega$ to increase with the entry index.
-In this way, parameters associated with higher powers of $\mtS$ are more heavily penalized, thus promoting a low-complexity and numerically stable model.
-Finally, the scalar $\gamma >0$ is the regularizer weight relative to the fitting loss.
-Problem~\eqref{eqn_system_id} is convex and can be tackled with off-the-shelf efficient solvers.
-Extended versions of problem~\eqref{eqn_system_id} consider also estimating the topology in addition to the filter parameters.
-Specifically,~\cite{rey2022robust} considers the case where a noisy version of $\mtS$ is available,~\cite{Natali2020-Topology} considers the situation where only the support of $\mtS$ is known and both the edge weights and parameters $\vch$ need to be estimated, and~\cite{Rey2021-Filter} considers estimating the whole GSO.
+So, the parameters associated with higher powers of $\mtS$ are more heavily penalized, thus promoting a low-complexity and numerically stable model.
+The scalar $\gamma >0$ is the regularizer weight relative to the fitting loss.
+Extended versions of problem~\eqref{eqn_system_id} consider also estimating the topology in addition to the filter parameters; see e.g., \cite{Natali2020-Topology,rey2022robust,Rey2021-Filter}.

 \textbf{Blind deconvolution.} This problem arises when both the input $\vcx$ and the filter parameters $\vch$ are unknown.
 To formalize this problem, for a given $\mtS$, $\vcy$ is a bilinear function of $\vch$ and $\vcx$, which we can denote as $\vcy = \fnA(\vcx \vch^\top)$.
 The linear operator $\fnA(\cdot)$ depends on the eigenvalues and eigenvectors of $\mtS$ and acts on the outer product of the sought vectors.
 More precisely, $\fnA(\vcx \vch^\top) = (\mtLambda^\top \otimes (\mtV^{\top})^{-1})^\top \mathrm{vec}(\vcx \vch^\top)$, where $\otimes$ denotes the Khatri-Rao (i.e., columnwise Kronecker) product.
 While in principle we can jointly estimate $\vcx$ and $\vch$, this leads to a non-convex problem with few theoretical guarantees.
 Instead, using the classical idea of lifting~\cite{Ahmed2014-Deconvolution}, we can derive a convex relaxation of the blind deconvolution problem by noting that $\vcy$ is a linear function of the entries of the rank one matrix $\mtZ = \vcx \vch^\top$.
-Assuming further that $\vcx$ is a sparse vector (only a few nodes inject a signal into the filter), the work in~\cite{Segarra2017-Blind} proposes solving the convex problem
+Assuming further that $\vcx$ is a sparse vector (only a few nodes inject a signal into the filter),\cite{Segarra2017-Blind} proposes solving the convex problem